tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

    partition comparison = sort . filter comparison
 ```

+The defintion of the `partition` function in this version uses the `.` operator for [function composition](tgdwyer.github.io/higherorderfunctions/#composition).
+That is `partition comparison` is the composition of `sort` and `filter composition`.

-This version makes a point about [point-free style](http://localhost:4000/haskell3/#point-free-code) and how it can lead to not only compact code, but also code that can read almost like a natural language declarative definition of the algorithm.
-Here, we use the `.` operator for function composition.
+Creating partition in this way means that we don't have to thread through the list parameter, it becomes implicit.
+We will discuss such [point-free style](tgdwyer.github.io/haskell3/#point-free-code) again - but the point here is that it makes the code not only more compact, but also means that it reads almost like a natural language declarative definition of the algorithm.

 Although it looks like the comparison parameter could also go away here with eta conversion, actually the low precedence of the `.` operator means there is (effectively) implicit parentheses around filter comparison.
+We will see how to [more agressively refactor code to be point-free later](tgdwyer.github.io/haskell3/#point-free-code).

 Haskell has a number of features that allow us to express ourselves in different ways.
 Above we used a where clause to give a post-hoc, locally-scoped declaration of the below and above functions.
 Alternately, we could define them at the start of the function body with `let <variable declaration expression> in <body>`.
 Or we can use let, in and where all together, like so: